gimlet-app/gimlet-api/source/index.html.md

 # Authentication

+## API Key Required

 To get an API key, have an account administrator head to:

 Account -> Branches -> Users -> (Choose an Email)

 and click the "Generate API Key" button.

 The API key grants a user access to add and query questions for sites they are a member of.
-Gimlet expects the API key to be included in all API requests to the server.
+Gimlet requires the API key to be included in all API requests to the server.

 ```ruby
 # Create a file named vars.rb for your API calls